monsoonmaelstrom/book2/book2.md

 We fall back into silence as the dinghy begins rowing back toward the ship.
 Another ten minutes and it’s coming alongside the ship and she’s climbing aboard.

 She looks older than the last time I saw her, with silver starting to thread through the same dark curls Davy has.
 She’s still drop dead gorgeous though.
-When she finally makes it to the deck, I notice that we’re now matched in height.
+When she finally makes it to the deck, I notice we’re now matched in height.
 She’ll be the only other person on this ship not having to watch her head as she moves about.
 Shame.

 “Hazel!
 My darling!”
 Christine says as she wraps her arms around me.
 I don’t return her embrace.